KeyboardKit/website/collections/_features/Themes.md

   - /pro/themes
 ---

-KeyboardKit is fully [customizable](/customization) and lets you style & customize your keyboard in any way you like.

-KeyboardKit has a ``KeyboardTheme`` type that is also a namespace for theme-related types and views, an observable ``KeyboardThemeContext``, and a `KeyboardTheme.Settings`  with persisted settings.

-A theme can define many styles of a keyboard, such as colors, borders, shadows, corner radii, etc.
+KeyboardKit Pro unlocks a theme engine, with many themes, an observable context and auto-persisted settings.
+A theme can define many styles, such as colors, borders, shadows, corner radii, etc.

 ## 👑 KeyboardKit Pro

-KeyboardKit Pro comes with many predefined themes, as well as theme-specific styles that can be used to vary parts of a theme.
-You can use a `KeyboardTheme.Shelf` to list and pick available themes.
+KeyboardKit Pro comes with many predefined themes, as well as style variations for each theme.
+You can create custom themes and use a `KeyboardTheme.Shelf` to list and pick available themes.

-Here is a list of all the themes that come with the theme engine, including all the pre-defined styles:

 <section class="themes">
 {% for theme in site.data.themes %}